microsoft/MTC_WindowsSmartInk/README.md

 ## SmartInkLaboratory
 Test harness for interacting with Custom Vision Service to train AI models to recognize ink patterns and to map ink patterns to icons/images.

+## DemoApp
+Simple demo applicaiton showing how to use two different models to understanding ink.

 # Getting Started
 There are two ways to use Windows Smart Ink.
 The first is to use the Smart Ink Laboratory to create your own Smart Ink packages.
 The other is to use Smart Ink packages that have been published to Nuget for inclusion in your own application.